-Machine-readable - A data format that can be processed (i.e. extract, transform and process) by a computer.
+Machine-readable - A data format that can be processed (i.e. extract, read, transform) by a computer.

 Monitoring - Data collection and analysis.

 State non-commercial legal entity - A body governed by public law, having legal personality, not having an industrial or commercial character, and funded or managed, for the most part, by state entities.